TURN ENGAGEMENT INTO COLLABORATION

 #6.
 Sharing Can Help Accountability, Compliance & Quality Ratings

-Every shared learning activity becomes part of that child’s record.
+Every shared learning story becomes part of that child’s record.
 In addition, teachers enter notes on their activity either relating to individual children, to curriculum goals, or to both.

 These records and teacher notes, entered steadily through the year to engage parents and to meet preschool management requirements have an added value.
-They are evidence of learning activity.
+They are assessments and evidence of learning activity.

 Many preschools are able to use their Educa records in quality rating submissions and in response to compliance audits, etc. For instance, most states include proof of family engagement in their version of QRIS.
 Active sharing can help raise QRIS ratings for preschools in most states.

-Furthermore, many preschool owners and directors rely on the Educa activity record to manage accountability in the preschool.
+Furthermore, many owners and directors rely on the Educa activity record to manage accountability.
 Compliance and internal accountability: Two surprising benefits from the simple sharing of learning.

 #7.
 Sharing Curriculum & Communicating Educational Philosophies